hms-dbmi-cellenics/api/README.md

 A nodejs service that does the following:
 - Authorizes and validates requests.
-- Creates and starts gem2s and qc state machines for Data Processing module.
+- Creates and starts gem2s and qc state machines for data processing tasks.
-- Creates a SQS queue and assigns available worker to an experiement that needs one for Data Exploration tasks.
+- Creates a SQS queue and assigns available worker to an experiement that needs one for data analysis tasks.
 - Deletes worker pods that are no longer needed.
 - Listens to broadcasted messages by the worker on Redis and processes the message that's relevant to it (based on the value of `socketId` in the message body).
 See the [Emitters](https://socket.io/docs/v4/redis-adapter/#emitter) section in the Redis adapter documention for more details about how the worker-API communication happens.